Skip to content

 Road trip travel sites and apps

-We recommend saving these website links in your web browser or on your mobile phone – that way you can access them easily on your road trip.
+I recommend saving these website links in your web browser or on your mobile phone – that way you can access them easily on your road trip.

 Useful Websites

-• Lap of Tasmania!
+• Lap of Tasmania (of course!)

-• Google Maps - download areas for offline use
+• Google Maps

 • Tasmanian Road Rules